 A timeless choice by one of the most popular names in the industry; delivers casual looks and accuracy plus a price that's fits almost any budget.

 A budget-friendly watch with classic looks and straightforward features.
 Sports a water-resistant, easy-to-read dial with Indiglo light and date window; has a genuine leather strap that is comfortable for longer periods of time.

 Some consumers gripe about difficulties changing the date setting, and some wish that the dial was slightly larger.
-Warranty is only 1 year.

 The right watch doesn’t just help you keep track of time.
 It can also add the perfect finishing touch to your appearance.
 That’s why it’s so important to find a watch that’s both functional and stylish.